-But ultimately, fed is best and if for any reason you are struggling, there are alternatives that will ensure your baby is getting the sustenance he or she needs.
-Check to see if your newborn is fussy due to growth spurts and during nappy changes to see if they’re typical for the age range.
+But ultimately, fed is best and if for any reason you are struggling, there are alternatives that will ensure your baby is getting the sustenance they need.
+Check to see if your newborn is fussy due to growth spurts and during diaper changes to see if they’re typical for the age range.

-‘At the first home visit from the midwife, my daughter had lost a little more weight than they wanted, but it was nothing to worry about,’ says Joanna.
+‘At the first home visit from the doctor, my daughter had lost a little more weight than they wanted, but it was nothing to worry about,’ says Joanna.
 ‘A couple of days later however she’d lost even more weight, which was a shock as I thought I’d been breastfeeding fine.
-The midwife suggested topping her up with formula after every other feed and I felt totally comfortable with the idea.
-But just after she left the health visitor came, who had a totally different approach.
-She was clearly anti-formula and it made me feel terrible – the only time during the whole experience that someone made me cry.
-However, we stuck with the midwife’s suggestion and never regretted it.’
+The lactation specialist suggested supplementing with baby formula after every other feed and I felt totally comfortable with the idea.
+We stuck with the lactation specialist’s suggestion and never regretted it.’

 Reality V. expectation

-The reality of motherhood is often very different to expectations, and this can be difficult.
-There are a lot of options out there if breastfeeding isn’t as straightforward as you’d hoped, so do speak to your health advisor or GP if this is something you’d like to explore.
+The reality of motherhood is often very different from expectations, and this can be difficult.
+There are a lot of options out there if breastfeeding isn’t as straightforward as you’d hoped, so do speak to your baby’s doctor or a lactation specialist if this is something you’d like to explore.

 Getting through breastfeeding

-It is difficult to understand just how hard breastfeeding can be, until you go through it yourself.
-So if you are struggling, please know that you are definitely not alone and there are many mums going through the exact same thing, even if it doesn’t always feel like it.
-Do reach out if you are in need of support and try to remember that, however your baby is being fed, you are doing an amazing job.
+It is difficult to understand just how hard breastfeeding can be until you go through it yourself.
+So if you are struggling, please know that you are definitely not alone and there are many moms going through the exact same thing, even if it doesn’t always feel like it.
+Do reach out if you are in need of support and try to remember that, however, your baby is being fed, you are doing an amazing job.
 For more tips and advice, check out our wide range of articles on everything from newborn to mobile babies.